-The scheme has been assessed as having an acceptable impact in terms of it being in a sustainable location within walking distance of the City Centre, Oxford Road Corrdor and MMU Birley Campus which places no pressure on the highways network.
+The scheme has been assessed as having an acceptable impact in terms of it being in a sustainable location within walking distance of the City Centre core, Oxford Road Corrdor and MMU Birley Campus which places no pressure on the highways network.
 There is no parking at any time on Cambridge Street and there is a residents parking scheme in operation in the area.

-Highways suggest conditions relating to off-site Highways Works, to include works to resurface footways and to provide an on street disabled accessible car parking space.
+The Highway Authority suggest conditions relating to off-site Highways Works, to include works to resurface footways and to provide an on street disabled accessible car parking space.
 Conditions would also be required for a pick up / drop off strategy, for construction management and to ensure travel planning occurs in line with the Travel Plan submitted (welcome pack, communal noticeboards, email updates, calendar of events, cycle parking provision and encourage use of city car club).
 The applicant is agreeable to undertaking the works required.

 With regards to servicing and deliveries, the applicant has set out that deliveries to the development will be directed to use Chevril Close and students will be informed of this rather than stopping on Higher Cambridge Street.
-Refuse collection would take place on Higher Cambridge Street and it is proposed to condition this to be outside of peak hours so as not to impede traffic flow.